Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 ### Register with `dbt_cloud.yml` {#register-with-dbt_cloudyml}

-Use this if you can't sign in to your dbt account, you're org uses a non-default region (`eu1`, `us2`), or your workflow requires a credential file.
+Use this if you can't sign in to your dbt account, your org uses a non-default region (`eu1`, `us2`), or your workflow requires a credential file.

 What you'll do: Download the `dbt_cloud.yml` file, place it in your `.dbt` directory, and run the registration command.